-Made possible by a generous gift from Glenn P. & Susan D. Dickes to the AWPL Foundation.
+This program made possible by a generous gift from Glenn P. and Susan D. Dickes and the Albert Wisner Public Library Foundation.

 Join Tom Roberts, proprietor of Ye Olde Warwick Book Shoppe, for a discussion of an account of the Stonewall Riot and its role in the movement for gay and lesbian rights.